 The easiest route is simply buying headrests that already feature built-in screens.
 If you can find a design that matches the rest of your car’s upholstery, your new headrests will look good in addition to potentially providing great entertainment.

 Why not emphasise the interior design of your vehicle by fitting some funky LED lights?
 This is a great way to modify your car yourself, without having to spend too much time or money.

 Amazon has some fantastic products in an array of colours, so you’ll be sure to find something to suit your taste.

 5. Decals and stickers

-Whether the custom decals or stickers that you add to your car feature the logo of your favourite football team, a witty slogan or the name and colours of the business you run, there’s no doubt that they can be a lot of fun.
+Whether the custom decals or stickers that you add to your car feature the logo of your favourite football team, a witty slogan or the name and colours of the business you run, there’s no doubt that they can add a lot of character to your car.

 One more thing…

 Don’t forget that any modifications you make to your vehicle outside of the factory could affect the price and validity of your insurance.

 That’s why it’s a good idea to seek advice from and compare specialists in modified car insurance, such as MoneyBeach, before you commit to any particular modification.

 So, what more is there left for you to do, other than using your imagination to decide on the feature – or several – that will most help your car to stand out and best represent the vibe you’re hoping to achieve on the roads?